9 social media marketing tips for estate agents

 Ben Moore estate agency on the Fylde Coast is a regular Facebook poster whose videos can get up to 40,000 views.

 “It’s easier to capture an organic local audience on Facebook by linking to local groups and bringing them into your ecosystem,” he added.
-“We’re building up a rapport long with people long before they know they need a house.”
+“We’re building up a rapport along with people long before they know they need a house.”

 Just posting your latest properties is not social media marketing.

-Adam Sutton reckons quick-fire questions and polls are good ways to boost engagement.
 Something as simple as an Instagram story poll asking followers ‘What do you think of matte black kitchen accessories?’ can get would-be buyers talking – and remembering your brand.

 He dedicates about 15 minutes to updating social media a day but admits it’s taken a few years to get to this stage.